unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The `displays` consists of a list of display subelements.

-`displays` elements are designed to be shared across many different keyboard layout descriptions, and imported with `<import>` in where needed.
+`displays` elements are designed to be shared across many different keyboard layout descriptions, and imported with `<import>` where needed.

 For combining characters, U+25CC `◌` is used as a base.
 It is an error to use a combining character without a base in the `display` attribute.